nfsrules/AxionautV1/README.md

     # Start car
     axionaut.start()

+## Code Exemple

-Also, the following commands are avaliable:
+The following commands are avaliable when using the main.py example:

 <strong>To start self-driving mode:</strong>
 `python main.py mode self_driving`